jpratt2/-seleniumCompareFullpageScreenshots/README.md

 ## Create baseline images and put them in the "expected" folder at the root of the project
 `mvn "-Dtest=A*" test`

-## Create test images and put them in the "observed" folder.
+## Run a test and put images in the "observed" folder.
 `mvn "-Dtest=B*" test`

 **If there is any discrepancy between the expected and obverved images, a diff image with the difference highlighted in red will be put in the "diffs" folder.**